 FLUXNET is a global network of micrometeorological tower sites that use eddy covariance methods to measure the exchanges of carbon dioxide, water vapor, and energy between terrestrial ecosystems and the atmosphere.
-More that 500 tower sites from about 30 regional networks across five continents are currently operating on a long-term basis.
+More than 500 tower sites from about 30 regional networks across five continents are currently operating on a long-term basis.

 The overarching goal of FLUXNET is to provide information for validating remote sensing products for net primary productivity (npp), evaporation, and energy absorption.FLUXNET provides information to FLUXNET investigators and to the public.
 The primary functions of FLUXNET are: